starfederation/datastar/site/static/md/reference/sdks.md

 # SDKs

 Datastar provides backend SDKs that simplify the process of generating [SSE events](/reference/sse_events) specific to Datastar.
+Alternatively, use your backend as is to [send SSE events](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events/Using_server-sent_events#sending_events_from_the_server).

 If you'd like to contribute an SDK, please follow the [Contribution Guidelines](https://github.com/starfederation/datastar/blob/main/CONTRIBUTING.md#sdks).

 ## Clojure